-We draw attention to Note 2(c) to the financial statements, which states that the Establishment incurred a loss of AED 652,699 for the year ended 31 March 2020 and at that date, the Establishment's losses aggregated to AED 3,300,018, its current liabilities exceeded its current assets by AED 574,310 and it had a net deficit of AED 600,018 in shareholder's equity funds.
-Further, uncertainty due to recent COVID-19 outbreak may adversely affect the financial position, results of operations and cash flows of the Establishment.
+We draw attention to Note 2(c) to the financial statements, which states that the Establishment incurred a loss of AED 312,569 for the year ended 31 March 2021 and at that date, the Establishment's losses aggregated to AED 3,612,587, its current liabilities exceeded its current assets by AED 853,646 and it had a net deficit of AED 912,587 in shareholder's equity funds.
+Further, the uncertainty due to Covid-19 outbreak with regard to the future impact on the business performance has been considered as part of the management's assessment of the Company's ability to continue as a going concern and the Company's operations may have been affected by this outbreak.
 These events or conditions, indicate that a material uncertainty exists that may cast significant doubt on the Establishment's ability to continue as a going concern.
 However, the shareholder has agreed to continue with the operations of the Establishment and to provide continuing financial support to enable the Establishment to discharge its liabilities as and when they fall due.
 Accordingly, these financial statements have been prepared on a going concern basis.
 Our opinion is not modified in respect of this matter.